 services and supports to be provided, and by whom;

-a means for resolving conflicts, and possibilities for maintaining and strengthening family relationships and other informal social networks;
+a means for resolving conflicts;

 procedures for expedited service planning when crisis or urgent need is identified; and

-the individual’s signature.
+evidence of the person’s participation in service planning .

+Examples: Services and supports to be provided may include those needed to reduce family/caregiver burnout, minimize risks to caregivers or individuals, and build upon the strengths identified in the assessment.
+The process of developing and achieving goals, and reflecting and building upon those successes, can also promote a sense of agency and self-efficacy for individuals and their families.

 IDDS 4.04

-The organization works in active partnership with persons served to:
+The organization works in active partnership with individuals and their team to:

 assume a service coordination role, as appropriate, when the need has been identified and no other organization has assumed that responsibility;